Analysis | The administration’s pandemic plan centers on protecting seniors. Seniors keep dying.

 “Our nation’s seniors have been my top priority,” he said.
 “It was obvious very early on that it was affecting the seniors — not young people.
 Young people are — they have that strong immune system.
 And I give all credit to them, but they have a strong immune system.
 And 99.99 [percent survive] — think of that.
 But when you get into people that have a few more years, it’s a little bit — it’s a little bit more difficult.”

-To help “aggressively protect” seniors and those in long-term care facilities such as nursing homes, the government has repeatedly pledged to expand testing to allow cases to be detected and isolated earlier.
+To help “aggressively protect” seniors and those in long-term care facilities, such as nursing homes, the government has repeatedly pledged to expand testing to allow cases to be detected and isolated earlier.
 In his interview this week, Atlas reiterated that promise, a promise that comes about eight months into the pandemic.

 In theory, the Trump-Atlas plan makes some sense.
-If one group of people doesn’t die (very often) of the disease but can transmit the virus to another group that might, let the virus burn out among the former group while keeping the latter safe.
+If one group of people doesn’t die (very often) of the disease but can transmit the virus to another group that might die, let the virus burn out among the former group while keeping the latter safe.
 The only problem is that they aren’t keeping the latter group safe.

-On Wednesday, The Post reported on an outbreak of the virus in Wisconsin spurred by young less-likely-to-die college students who then infected others in the community — including, eventually, at-risk nursing home residents.
+On Wednesday, The Washington Post reported on an outbreak of the virus in Wisconsin spurred by young, less-likely-to-die college students who then infected others in the community — including, eventually, at-risk nursing home residents.
 In Kansas, which like Wisconsin is seeing a surge in new cases, all 62 residents of one nursing home contracted the virus.
 Ten subsequently died.

 The Kaiser Family Foundation has been tracking cases and deaths at long-term care facilities for months.
-Its researchers provided weekly data to The Post that show both that the number of new cases and new deaths in these facilities has been fairly static but also that they rose in concert with national increases over the summer.
+Its researchers provided weekly data to The Post that show that the numbers of new cases and new deaths in these facilities have been fairly static but also that they rose in concert with national increases over the summer.

 It’s unquestionably true that the number of cases in long-term care facilities early in the pandemic spurred a lot of early deaths.
 The KFF data show that as many as 40,000 new cases were being reported in those facilities at one point in April, data that includes only states that report publicly.
 Where those cases have emerged over the year varies, though, with New Jersey being a heavy contributor early in the pandemic and such states as Texas adding more cases during the pandemic’s second wave.
-(At times, states report big spikes in cases, usually due to backlogs.
+(At times, states report big spikes in cases, usually as a result of backlogs.
 They appear below as one-week clusters.)

 Notice that, after hitting a nadir in June, the number of cases rose again — as they did nationally.
 Since that low, the number of reported new cases in long-term care facilities each week has averaged a bit over 14,000 and remained stubbornly north of 10,000.